SSAgov/uef-usability-findings/uef-findings-round16.md

 - Participants were between the ages of 17 and 79 with an average age of 42
-- Four out of twelve participants have a degree of higher education (4-year or graduate) -Three participants have a grad degree
+- Four out of twelve participants have a degree of higher education (4-year or graduate)
+  - Three participants have a grad degree
-  -One participant has a 4-year degree
+  - One participant has a 4-year degree
-  -Five participants have some college
+  - Five participants have some college
 - Seven out of twelve participants access the internet on a Desktop, Tablet and Smartphone
 - Two out of twelve participants have a mySocialSecurity account online
 - Four  out of twelve participants use a mobile device for emails, browsing, news, social media and banking
-- Eight out twelve participants would use a desktop or laptop to access SSA.gov -Two participants would use a tablet
+- Eight out twelve participants would use a desktop or laptop to access SSA.gov
+  - Two participants would use a tablet
-  -One participant would use a smartphone
+  - One participant would use a smartphone

 ## Lessons Learned